garrettpyke/portfolio/project-worksheet.md

 ### MVP/PostMVP - 5min

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.
+The functionality will be divided into two separate lists: MPV and PostMVP.

 #### MVP